Skip to main content

 Now, let’s introduce the second component ∞ the role of testosterone replacement therapy (TRT).
 One of the primary physiological effects of testosterone is its ability to stimulate the bone marrow to produce more red blood cells.
 This process is called erythropoiesis.

 For individuals with clinically low testosterone (hypogonadism), restoring levels to a healthy, youthful range can improve energy, mental clarity, and muscle mass.
-A direct consequence of this therapeutic action is an increase in the concentration of in your bloodstream, a measure known as hematocrit.
+A direct consequence of this therapeutic action is an increase in the concentration of red blood cells in your bloodstream, a measure known as hematocrit.
 Think of it as adding more boats to the river.
 While these new cells carry life-giving oxygen, a higher concentration makes the blood denser and more viscous, or “thicker.”

 These two situations, when they occur in isolation, represent modest shifts in your physiology.
 When they happen together, their effects compound.
 You have a river that is flowing more slowly due to inactivity, and the fluid within that river is now thicker and more concentrated.